Fireside Chats

 In addition to stimulating and informative conversations, we also seek to recreate the meaningful connections that happen around the fire.
 These Fireside Chats are structured to promote education, meaningful engagement and community.
 You can expect shorter talks on some areas of ecopsychology, small group conversations, larger discussion, Q& A, and opportunities for sharing.

-A free, monthly, online program offered to the Ecopsychology Initiative community
+A monthly, online program offered to the Ecopsychology Initiative community

 Upcoming Fireside Chat